Dinitrogen tetroxide: Use as a rocket propellant

-Nitrogen tetroxide is used as an oxidizing agent in one of the most important rocket propellant systems because it can be stored as a liquid at room temperature.
+Nitrogen tetroxide is used as an oxidizing agent in some of the most important rocket propellant systems because it can be stored as a liquid at room temperature.
 Pedro Paulet, a Peruvian polymath, reported in 1927 that he had experimented in the 1890s with a rocket engine that used spring-loaded nozzles that periodically introduced vaporized nitrogen tetroxide and a petroleum benzine to a spark plug for ignition, with the engine putting out 300 pulsating explosions per minute.
-Paulet would go on to visit the German rocket association Verein für Raumschiffahrt (VfR) and on March 15, 1928, Valier applauded Paulet's liquid-propelled rocket design in the VfR publication Die Rakete, saying the engine had "amazing power".
+Paulet would go on to visit the German rocket association Verein für Raumschiffahrt (VfR) and on March 15, 1928, Max Valier applauded Paulet's liquid-propelled rocket design in the VfR publication Die Rakete, saying the engine had "amazing power".
 Paulet would soon be approached by Nazi Germany to help develop rocket technology, though he refused to assist and never shared the formula for his propellant.

 In early 1944, research on the usability of dinitrogen tetroxide as an oxidizing agent for rocket fuel was conducted by German scientists, although the Germans only used it to a very limited extent as an additive for S-Stoff (fuming nitric acid).
 It became the storable oxidizer of choice for many rockets in both the United States and USSR by the late 1950s.
 It is a hypergolic propellant in combination with a hydrazine-based rocket fuel.
 One of the earliest uses of this combination was on the Titan family of rockets used originally as ICBMs and then as launch vehicles for many spacecraft.
-Used on the U.S. Gemini and Apollo spacecraft and also on the Space Shuttle, it continues to be used as station-keeping propellant on most geo-stationary satellites, and many deep-space probes.
+Used on the US Gemini and Apollo spacecraft and also on the Space Shuttle, it continues to be used as station-keeping propellant on most geostationary satellites and many deep-space probes.
 It is also the primary oxidizer for Russia's Proton rocket.

-When used as a propellant, dinitrogen tetroxide is usually referred to simply as nitrogen tetroxide and the abbreviation NTO is extensively used.
+When used as a propellant, dinitrogen tetroxide is usually referred to simply as nitrogen tetroxide, and the abbreviation NTO is extensively used.
 Additionally, NTO is often used with the addition of a small percentage of nitric oxide that reacts to form dinitrogen trioxide, which inhibits stress-corrosion cracking of titanium alloys, and in this form, propellant-grade NTO is referred to as mixed oxides of nitrogen (MON) and can be distinguished by its green-blue color.
-Larger additions of nitric oxide, up to 25-30%, also lower the freezing point of NTO, improving storability in space conditions.
+Larger additions of nitric oxide, up to 25–30%, also lower the freezing point of NTO, improving storability in space conditions.
 Most spacecraft now use MON instead of NTO; for example, the Space Shuttle reaction control system used MON3 (NTO containing 3% NO by weight).